top of page

 Azure DevTest Labs (DTL) is a fully managed service that developers and testers use to quickly provision development and test environments.
 DTL lets users create virtual machines and PaaS resources.
 While VM creation is supported natively, creation of PaaS resources can be achieved using environment templates.

 Let you control costs and minimize waste in your labs by managing policies (settings) for each lab.
-Using DTL policy, you can minimize lab waste by specifying which VM sizes are allowed in the lab.
+Using the DTL policy, you can minimize lab waste by specifying which VM sizes are allowed in the lab.
 If this policy is active, only VM sizes from the list can be used to create VMs.

 Hub and spoke configurations

 Provide benefits that include cost savings, overcoming subscription limits, and workload isolation.
 The hub virtual network acts as a central point of connectivity to many spoke virtual networks and to on-premises networks.
 The spoke virtual networks peer with the hub and can be used to isolate workloads.
-DTL can be placed in the spoke network so that Enterprises can have a central control over security features, such as a firewall in the hub as a DMZ, Express Route/VPN connectivity, and segregated management for the workload.
-Traditionally, the VNets, including the spoke VNet, is provided by the platform administrator.
+DTL can be placed in the spoke network so that Enterprises can have central control over security features, such as a firewall in the hub as a DMZ, Express Route/VPN connectivity, and segregated management for the workload.
+Traditionally, the VNets, including the spoke VNet, are provided by the platform administrator.
 The app team can provision the DTL in the specified subnet.

 Azure Bastion

 Azure Bastion is a fully managed service that provides more secure and seamless Remote Desktop Protocol (RDP) and Secure Shell Protocol (SSH) access to VMs without any exposure through public IP addresses.
-DTL can use the Bastion host to securely RDP/SSH to VMs without exposing them directly over the Internet as discussed in Networking Topology.
+DTL can use the Bastion host to securely RDP/SSH to VMs without exposing them directly over the Internet, as discussed in Networking Topology.
 By default, DTL allows connectivity to VM through Public IP or Shared Public IP.

-DTL artifacts
+DTL Artifacts

 DTL artifacts let you specify actions that are performed when the VM is provisioned, such as running Windows PowerShell scripts, running Bash commands, and installing software.
 Artifact parameters let you customize the artifact for your scenario.
 The public artifact repository, maintained by DevTest Labs, provides many common tools for both Windows and Linux.
 A link to this repository is automatically added to your lab.